omkarcloud/google-maps-scraper/README.md

 No emails.
 No explanations.
 Simple 2-click process.

 ### ❓ Is there a catch in refunds?

-**No catch.** It is a simple 2-click process, same as described above.
+**No catch.** It is a simple 2-click process, exactly as described above.

 ### ❓ How can I get results via API?